circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 Using matrix jobs is a good way to run a job multiple times with different arguments, using parameters.
 There are many uses for this, including testing on multiple operating systems and against different language/library versions.

-In the following example the `test` job is run in Linux, Windows and macOS environments, using two different versions of node.
+In the following example the `test` job is run across Linux, Windows and macOS environments, using two different versions of node.
 On each run of the `test` job different parameters are passed to set both the OS and the node version:

 ```yaml
 version: 2.1